tlevine/urchin/readme.md

       teardown

 Directories are processed in a depth-first order.
-When a particular directory is processed, `setup` is run before everything else in the directory, including subdirectories.
-Use `urchin_export`, which works like `export`, to set variables in the setup function and make them available to other files in the same directory.
+When a particular directory is processed, `setup` is sourced before everything else in the directory, including subdirectories.
+Set variables in the setup function t make them available to other files in the same directory.

 `teardown` is run after everything else in the directory.
-The "everything else" actually only includes files whose names contain "test".
-The test passes if the file exits 0; otherwise, it fails.

 Files are only run if they are executable, and files beginning with `.` are ignored.
 Thus, fixtures and libraries can be included sloppily within the test directory tree.
+The test passes if the file exits 0; otherwise, it fails.